 Of the total deaths, 63 percent took place in a medical facility setting (of which 39 percent took place in a hospital), 31 percent at the decedent's home, and 6 percent in an "other" setting.

-There were 13,558 physicians who certified death certificates in 2017, with an average 12 deaths being certified by each physician.
+There were 13,558 physicians who certified death certificates in 2017, with an average of 12 deaths being certified by each physician during the calendar year.